Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/prerequisites.md

         > **TAKE-AWAY:**
         >
         > Minimum requirements are workflow and environment dependent.
-It's recommended to start with m5d.xlarge instance for Compute Optimizer controllers, which has a dedicated 150GB SSD for docker storage. m5d.2xlarge has a 300GB SSD, so could run roughly double the number of jobs.
+It's recommended to start with m5d.xlarge instance for X-Infrastructure Optimizer controllers, which has a dedicated 150GB SSD for docker storage. m5d.2xlarge has a 300GB SSD, so could run roughly double the number of jobs.
 See [AWS Instance Descriptsion](https://aws.amazon.com/ec2/instance-types/) for more information.